taoshen99/MUBDsyn/README.md

 ### Build the unbiased ligand set (ULS)
 Run `build_uls.py` to process the raw ligand set.
 This script takes the raw ligands in SMILES representation as input (`raw_actives.smi`) and puts out the unbiased ligand set (`Diverse_ligands.csv`).
 Four files regarding ligand properties, i.e. `Diverse_ligands_PS.csv`, `Diverse_ligands_PS_maxmin.csv`, `Diverse_ligands_sims_maxmin.txt` and `Diverse_ligands_len.txt`, are also generated.

-IMPORTANT!!!
-Ligand curation, including molecule standardization, salt removal and protonization at a specific range of pH (implemented by [Dimorphite-DL](https://github.com/Sulstice/dimorphite_dl), is required if the ligands are not curated.
+IMPORTANT: Ligand curation, including molecule standardization, salt removal and protonization at a specific range of pH (implemented by [Dimorphite-DL](https://github.com/Sulstice/dimorphite_dl), is required if the ligands are not curated.
 For ligand curation, we provide the `--cure` option for `build_uls.py`.
 Please note the raw ligands in this test case are curated.
 Also, users may use `--help` option to see all the available options.
 ```bash
 $ conda activate MUBD3.0
 (MUBD3.0) $ python build_uls.py